AminFazlMondo/deployable-awscdk-app-ts/API.md

 If this is enabled (default), all modules declared in `cdkDependencies` will be also added as normal `dependencies` (as well as `peerDependencies`).

 This is to ensure that downstream consumers actually have your CDK dependencies installed when using npm < 7 or yarn, where peer dependencies are not automatically installed.
 If this is disabled, `cdkDependencies` will be added to `devDependencies` to ensure they are present during development.
+Note: this setting only applies to construct library projects

 ---

 ##### ~~`cdkTestDependencies`~~<sup>Optional</sup> <a name="deployable-awscdk-app-ts.DeployableAwsCdkTypeScriptAppOptions.property.cdkTestDependencies" id="deployableawscdkapptsdeployableawscdktypescriptappoptionspropertycdktestdependencies"></a>

-- *Deprecated:* For CDK 2.x use 'devDeps' instead
+- *Deprecated:* For CDK 2.x use 'devDeps' (in node.js projects) or 'testDeps' (in java projects) instead

 ```typescript
 public readonly cdkTestDependencies: string[];